Des-Debug/Movie_Website_Template/README.md

 React Movie web app (practice)

-This is the small project that aim to improve knowledge to use react
+Note: This is the small project that aim to improve knowledge to use react

 ## Setup
 Goto the project folder and install required dependencies: